2dukes/Cyber-Range-Framework/README.md

 ## Step 1

-Install Ansible `sudo apt install ansible`
+Install Ansible `python3 -m pip install --user ansible`

 Create SSH key pairs to connect from workstation to containers with SSH using Ansible.